Ryōgoku Kokugikan

-Ryōgoku Kokugikan (両国国技館), also known as Ryōgoku Sumo Hall or Kokugikan Arena, is the name bestowed to two different indoor sporting arenas located in Tokyo.
-The first Ryōgoku Kokugikan opened its doors in 1909 and was located on the lands of the Ekōin temple in Ryōgoku, Tokyo.
+Ryōgoku Kokugikan (両国国技館), also known as Ryōgoku Sumo Hall or Kokugikan Arena, refers to two different indoor sporting arenas located in Tokyo.
+The first Ryōgoku Kokugikan opened its doors in 1909 and was located on the premises of the Ekōin temple in Ryōgoku, Tokyo.
 Although no sumo bouts were held after 1945, following the capitulation of Japan and the requisition of the building by the occupying forces, the building itself remained active until 1983, being notably used by the Nihon University.
 The second Ryōgoku Kokugikan is currently located in the Yokoami neighborhood of Sumida next to the Edo-Tokyo Museum.
 It opened in 1985, following the closure of the Kuramae Kokugikan, and is still in use today.

-The first Kokugikan
+The first Ryōgoku Kokugikan

 History

 The growing popularity of Sumo during the Meiji period led to the building of the original Kokugikan in Ryōgoku.
 Until then, Sumo bouts were performed in temples precincts and depended on the weather.
 In March 1906, the 22nd Imperial Diet decided to build an indoor sumo facility within the precincts of the Ekōin temple in Ryōgoku.
 The task was given to two of the most predominant architects in Japan at the time, Tatsuno Kingo and Kasai Manji (mostly known for the Bank of Japan, the Hamadera Park Station or the Tokyo Station).
 Inspired by western architecture, the building is Japan's first dome-shaped steel framed building.
 Construction began in June 1906 and the arena was quickly nicknamed "big iron umbrella" (大鉄傘, Daitetsusan) because of the large roof resembling a huge umbrella.
 Although it was a Western-style building, the roof imitated the kondo (centerpiece) of Horyuji Temple.
 The opening ceremony was held on June 2, 1909.

 Originally set to be called Shobukan (lit.
 Home of Martial Arts) by the founding committee chairman Itagaki Taisuke, the building took the name of Kokugikan (lit.
 National Sports Hall) thanks to another member of the committee, writer Suiin Emi.

 The arena was thought to accommodate 13,000 people, including about 1,000 square seats.
 The inner diameter of the building was 62m, and the central height was 25m.
 In 1931, the Japan Sumo Association decided to replace the old Irimoya-zukuri style roof of the ring with a Shinmei-zukuri style roof.

 The building of the Ryōgoku Kokugikan consecrated the evolution of Sumo from a Shinto ritual to a national sport.